 The Steinbeck House showcases classic Queen Anne Victorian style, popular from the 1880s through the early 1900s.
 Its standout feature?
 The rounded corner turret with conical roof makes the house instantly recognizable in Salinas.

-Look up and you’ll spot multiple roof lines, decorative wood shingles, ornamental brackets, and a spacious wrap-around porch.
+Look up,p, and you’ll spot multiple roof lines, decorative wood shingles, ornamental brackets, and a spacious wrap-around porch.
 This porch, with turned spindles and detailed trim, connected the family to neighborhood life while offering a private retreat.

 The original wood siding remains, painted in period colors that highlight architectural details.
 The uneven front design, common in Queen Anne style, makes the house stand out on Central Avenue.

 Step inside to find original woodwork—carved banisters, door frames, and window casings.
 Heart redwood, a California building staple then, appears throughout, showing off 19th-century craftsmanship.
 Pocket doors separate formal areas yet allow them to flow together for gatherings.
+Surviving features like heart redwood paneling and original pocket doors align with documentation standards recognized by preservation archives such as the Historic American Buildings Survey.

 Several stained glass windows filter colored light inside, creating the warm feel of Victorian homes.
 The original fireplaces, with decorative tiles and wooden mantels, kept the rooms warm and added charm during Steinbeck’s childhood.